gabssanto/TechTalks/AI_Pair_Programming.md

 AI can significantly reduce the learning curve associated with new technologies.
 When learning a new framework, for instance, AI can assist with syntax and code structure.
 This approach offers a valuable way to acquire knowledge by enabling developers to focus on concepts and logic rather than worrying about intricate details like syntax and structure.

 To provide a personal example, I recently worked on a project that utilized an older version (4.x.x) of Ruby on Rails (RoR), which differed significantly from the current version.
-To quickly learn RoR 4.x

-.x, I leveraged AI to assist me in understanding the syntax and code structure.
+To quickly learn RoR 4.x.x, I leveraged AI to assist me in understanding the syntax and code structure.
 This approach allowed me to concentrate on grasping the concepts and logic behind the code, ultimately expediting my learning process.

 Another example is the integration of GitHub Copilot with my current code editor, Visual Studio Code, which assists me in finding and using regular expressions (regex) effectively.
 By utilizing AI, I can focus on the logic behind the regex rather than being burdened by syntax and structure concerns.